Duterte impeachment trial faces uncertainty; seven senators likely to vote acquittal

-Based on these results and analysis by political experts like Prof. Aries Arugay, seven senators are likely to vote to acquit Duterte, requiring her only two more votes to remain in office.
+Based on these results and analysis by experts like Prof. Aries Arugay, seven senators are likely to vote to acquit Duterte, requiring her only two more votes to remain in office.

 Reelectionist senators Bong Go and Bato dela Rosa, along with independent candidate Rodante Marcoleta, rank among the top contenders supporting Duterte.